taviosammy/UFO/README.md

 # Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.

 The project overall works as intended.
 An area of improvement is being able to enter input regardless of capitalization.
-Also currently the inputs have to match exactly with the variable to return results.
-For Example, typing 'Lon' the city search bar will return 0 results, but typing 'london (canada)' will return 1 result.
+Also currently the inputs have to match exactly with the data values to return results.
+For Example, typing 'lon' in the city search bar will return 0 results, but typing 'london (canada)' will return 1 result.